manibhushan-kumar/problem-solving/README.md

-Hello, This is my first project on GitHub
+Hi, This is my first project on GitHub